lukasbach/react-complex-tree/readme.md

 ## Installation

-To start using React Complex Table, install it to your project as a dependency via
+To start using React Complex Tree, install it to your project as a dependency via

 ```
 npm install react-complex-tree